Project Overview

 What is I-77 Express and how do the express lanes work?

 The express lanes are managed travel lanes that run adjacent to I-77’s original general purpose lanes.
 By converting the High Occupancy Vehicle (HOV) lanes to express lanes, more vehicles can travel more quickly through the north corridor.
 During each trip, motorists are be able to decide if they want to use the optional tolled express lanes, the free general purpose lanes or a combination of both to allow for a more efficient commute.
-In addition, the express lanes will feature variable prices that fluctuate based on supply and demand to ensure a predictable, higher-speed commute and allow traffic to flow at a minimum of 48 mph during peak travel times.
+In addition, the express lanes feature variable prices that fluctuate based on supply and demand to ensure a predictable, higher-speed commute and allow traffic to flow at a minimum of 48 mph during peak travel times.
 Transit vehicles, emergency vehicles and identifiable high occupancy vehicles with three or more people may use the lanes free of charge with the North Carolina Turnpike Authority’s NC Quick Pass.
 Motorcycles that are not pulling trailers may use the lanes free of charge.

 How do users benefit from using these lanes?

-All drivers will benefit from I-77 Express.
+All drivers benefit from I-77 Express.
 The express lanes provide users with an undeniable choice to access a reliable travel alternative based on their daily schedules and needs.
 Drivers choosing not to utilize the express lanes will also experience traffic congestion relief because of the new capacity added to the roadway.

-Will I have to pay a toll to drive on I-77?
+Do I have to pay a toll to drive on I-77?

-The express lanes will have a total of 11 entry and exit points along the 26-mile corridor.
+The express lanes have a total of 11 entry and exit points along the 26-mile corridor.
 Toll charges are applied when the driver enters each tolling segment.
 For a look at the different entry and exit points, click HERE.

 How long is each toll segment?

-Toll segments will vary in length from the shortest segment being approximately one mile, between Sam Furr and Catawba Avenue, to the longest segment running for approximately five miles, between Sunset Road and Gilead Road.
+Toll segments vary in length from the shortest segment being approximately one mile, between Sam Furr and Catawba Avenue, to the longest segment running for approximately five miles, between Sunset Road and Gilead Road.

-Who is building I-77 Express?
+Who built I-77 Express?

 Who is responsible for operating and maintaining I-77 Express?

-Will the tolls primarily be used to maintain the express lanes?
+Are the tolls primarily be used to maintain the express lanes?

 Public-Private Partnerships (P3)